Mikhus/go-docker/README.md

 `Makefile` provides a basic command set to automate local and docker builds of microservice.

-With current docker build implementation it results into `11.1 MB` image size production, which includes `5.3 MB` pre-built go binary inside.
+With current docker build implementation it results into `1.66 MB` image size production using `scratch` zero-size image with a packed by `upx` statically compiled executable inside.

 **Is it possible to have less?**